Professional wrestling match types: Four Corners Strap match

 The Four Corners Strap match is when the first wrestler to touch all four turnbuckle pads in succession without any form of interruption from his opponent or anyone else wins.
 If at any point a wrestler starts touching pads but is taken down before the wrestler can finish touching them all, they must start over again.
 There are no pinfalls, no submissions, no countouts, or no disqualifications in this match.
 At WCW's Uncensored 1995, Hulk Hogan actually dragged non-participant (Ric Flair) to all four corners to win his strap match against Big Van Vader.
 This match was renamed a Samoan Strap match for WWE's Extreme Rules 2009 pay-per-view with Umaga facing off against CM Punk.
 WCW has their own variation strap match as well named the Yapapi Indian Strap match between Hulk Hogan vs. Ric Flair at the 2000 Uncensored pay-per-view.
-A No Surrender Dog Collar Strap match is a match with the "No Surrender" stipulation added, meaning that neither competitor would be permitted to submit in the match.
+A No Surrender Dog Collar Strap match is a strap match with the "No Surrender" stipulation added, meaning that neither competitor would be permitted to submit in the match.
 TNA had a main event at the TNA No Surrender 2005 pay-per-view for the NWA World Heavyweight Championship between Raven and Abyss, which Raven won.
 All Elite Wrestling (AEW) also has its own variation of the Four Corners Strap match, dubbed the South Beach Strap match, which has been used once in a match between Cody Rhodes and Q. T. Marshall at the Road Rager event in July 2021.
 It was named as such due to the event taking place in Downtown Miami, close to the neighbourhood of South Beach.

 Russian chain match

 A Russian Chain match is a type of strap match where instead of an elastic strap, a thick, 15-foot steel chain is used to bound the wrestlers, and this chain is often used as a weapon.
-This match has come under many names, including a Texas Chain match (a Biker Chain match is a variation of an Object on a Pole match) The Russian Chain match was the speciality match of Ivan Koloff and Boris Malenko.
+This match has come under many names, including a Texas Chain match and a Tennessee Chain match.
+A Biker Chain match is a variation of an Object on a Pole match.
+The Russian Chain match was the speciality of Ivan Koloff and Boris Malenko.

-Texas bullrope match
+Texas Bullrope match

 A Texas Bullrope match is a type of strap match where the wrestlers are bound together by a thick cattle rope with a cowbell attached; the objective of this match is to achieve a single pinfall, or in another variation, victory is achieved by touching all four turnbuckles successively similar to a standard Strap Match (as in the case of JBL vs. Eddie Guerrero in The Great American Bash (2004)).
 The Rock had his own signature match, the Brahma Bullrope match which was a renamed Texas Bullrope match.